elementary/contractor/README.md

 ## Building, Testing, and Installation

-It's recommended to create a clean build environment

-    mkdir build
-    cd build/
+You'll need the following dependencies:
+* libdbus-1-dev
+* libgee-0.8-dev
+* libglib2.0-dev
+* meson
+* valac

-Run `cmake` to configure the build environment and then `make` to build
+Run `meson` to configure the build environment and then `ninja` to build

-    cmake -DCMAKE_INSTALL_PREFIX=/usr ..
-    make
+    meson build --prefix=/usr
+    cd build
+    ninja

-To install, use `make install`
+To install, use `ninja install`

-    sudo make install
+    sudo ninja install

 ## Writing Contract Files
 elementary Files, Photos and other apps support adding options to the context menu by the way of Contract files.